ObjectiveEd is building a better digital curriculum for vision-impaired kids – TechCrunch

 Technology isn’t the solution, but it has to be part of the solution, because technology is so empowering and kids take to it naturally.
 There’s no reason a blind 8-year-old can’t also be a digital native like her peers, and that presents an opportunity for teachers and parents both.

-This opportunity is being pursued by Marty Schultz, who has spent the last few years as head of a company that makes games targeted at the visually-impaired audience, and in the process saw the potential for adapting that work for more directly educational purposes.
+This opportunity is being pursued by Marty Schultz, who has spent the last few years as head of a company that makes games targeted at the visually impaired audience, and in the process saw the potential for adapting that work for more directly educational purposes.

 “Children don’t like studying and don’t like doing their homework,” he told me.
 “They just want to play video games.”

 It’s hard to argue with that.
-True of many adults too for that matter.
+True of many adults too, for that matter.
 But as Schultz points out, this is something educators have realized in recent years and turned to everyone’s benefit.

-“Almost all regular education teachers use educational digital games in their classrooms and about 20 percent use it every day,” he explained.
+“Almost all regular education teachers use educational digital games in their classrooms and about 20% use it every day,” he explained.
 “Most teachers report an increase in student engagement when using educational video games.
 Gamification works because students own their learning.
 They have the freedom to fail, and try again, until they succeed.
 By doing this, students discover intrinsic motivation and learn without realizing it.”

-Having learned to type, point and click, do geometry and identify countries via games, I’m a product of this same process and many of you likely are as well.
+Having learned to type, point and click, do geometry and identify countries via games, I’m a product of this same process, and many of you likely are as well.
 It’s a great way for kids to teach themselves.
 But how many of those games would be playable by a kid with vision impairment or blindness?
 Practically none.

 Held back

 It turns out that these kids, like others with disabilities, are frequently left behind as the rising technology tide lifts everyone else’s boats.
-The fact is it’s difficult and time consuming to create accessible games that target things like Braille literacy and blind navigation of rooms and streets, so developers haven’t been able to do so profitably and teachers are left to themselves to figure out how to jury-rig existing resources or, more likely, fall back on tried and true methods like printed worksheets, in-person instruction, and spoken testing.
+The fact is it’s difficult and time-consuming to create accessible games that target things like Braille literacy and blind navigation of rooms and streets, so developers haven’t been able to do so profitably and teachers are left to themselves to figure out how to jury-rig existing resources or, more likely, fall back on tried and true methods like printed worksheets, in-person instruction and spoken testing.

-And since teacher time is limited and instructors trained in vision impaired learning are thin on the ground, these outdated methods are also difficult to cater to an individual student’s needs.
+And because teacher time is limited and instructors trained in vision-impaired learning are thin on the ground, these outdated methods are also difficult to cater to an individual student’s needs.
 For example a kid may be great at math but lack directionality skills.
 You need to draw up an “individual education plan” (IEP) explaining (among other things) this and what steps need to be taken to improve, then track those improvements.
 It’s time-consuming and hard!
 The idea behind ObjectiveEd is to create both games that teach these basic skills and a platform to track and document progress as well as adjust the lessons to the individual.

 [gallery ids="1828695,1828696,1828698,1828697"]

-How this might work can be seen in a game like Barnyard, which like all of ObjectiveEd’s games has been designed to be playable by blind, low vision, or fully sighted kids.
+How this might work can be seen in a game like Barnyard, which like all of ObjectiveEd’s games has been designed to be playable by blind, low-vision or fully sighted kids.
 The game has the student finding an animal in a big pen, then dragging it in a specified direction.
 The easiest levels might be left and right, then move on to cardinal directions, then up to clock directions or even degrees.

-“If the IEP objective is ‘Child will understand left versus right and succeed at performing this task 90 percent of the time,’ the teacher will first introduce these concepts and work with the child during their weekly session,” Schultz said.
+“If the IEP objective is ‘Child will understand left versus right and succeed at performing this task 90% of the time,’ the teacher will first introduce these concepts and work with the child during their weekly session,” Schultz said.
 That’s the kind of hands-on instruction they already get.
 “The child plays Barnyard in school and at home, swiping left and right, winning points and getting encouragement, all week long.
 The dashboard shows how much time each child is playing, how often, and their level of success.”

 That’s great for documentation for the mandated IEP paperwork, and difficulty can be changed on the fly as well: